-The actuary would also consider testing a range of assumption, that may be outside the expected or currently observable range.
-The actuary cap then observe if the model continues to operate soundly under these "what if" type of inditions.
-A simple example might be using zero or negative interest rates and en uring the model result is theoretically correct.
+The actuary would also consider testing a range of assumptions that may be outside the expected or currently observable range.
+The actuary can then observe if the model continues to operate soundly under these "what if"-type conditions.
+A simple example might be using zero or negative interest rates and ensuring the model result is theoretically correct.

-The actuary would also ensure that the interprox between related assumptions is considered.
+The actuary would also ensure that the interplay between related assumptions is considered.
 For example, in a life insurance valuation model, a change to death rates impacts the mortality charge but also impacts the persistency of the block and may therefore have second-order impacts on the actuarial present value of the maintenance expense cash flows.
-The actuar would consider sensitivity testing assumptions singly and then in combination to ensure that he model works correctly and that he or she understands these interactions.
+The actuary would consider sensitivity testing assumptions singly and then in combination to ensure that the model works correctly and that he or she understands these interactions.

-The actuary would be ale in the sensitivity testing to cases for which the relationship between input and a tout is non-linear or linear only over a limited range.
+The actuary would be alert in the sensitivity testing to cases for which the relationship between input and output is non-linear or linear only over a limited range.
 In either case, the actuary would test a wider range of inputs so that the impact on output is more thoroughly understood.